Aqua exercises logo, blue text with curvy stripes

 7

 You can participate in aqua exercises even if you are not a swimmer.
 In fact, aqua exercises might actually help you learn to swim more quickly.
-By challenging your body in the pool, you'll build water confidence, physical strength, coordination and balance, all which are essential skills for swimming.
+By challenging your body in the pool, you'll build water confidence, physical strength, coordination, and balance, all of which are essential skills for swimming.

 8